chronoscan-capture/chrono-api/docs/objects/CSABatch.md

 # CSABatch

-This object give access to a ChronoScan batch object.
+This object gives access to a ChronoScan batch object.

 A ChronoScan batch contains documents and his data.